plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

 - Support automatic ring homing
    - Support for HALL sensor
    - Support for optical sensor

-# Secondary objectives
+   - Should be able to calibrate itself automatically (tick count per rotation, speed etc. )
 - Should be easy to configure
-   - Easily import or export (json file)
+   - Easily import or export a configuration (json file)
 - Should have a mode to test all sensors, motors, light etc.. without restriction for debugging purpose.
 - Debug console, accessible from TCP/IP or UART.